Skip to main content

 We have a built in system for capturing hits, audience location and devices, along with other information for you to use to guide your design and success with storybooks.

-In order to see the info for a storybook, click the "Analytics" link on the left of the home dashboard page.
-From there, you'll see a grid of all your storybooks published to date.
-As well, there is the option to grab a more sharing friendly link, one that does not require the viewer to be logged into your account with Studeo.
+In order to see the info for a storybook, click the "All Projects" link on the left of the dashboard page.
+From there, you'll see a grid of all your storybooks to date.
+Then hover or click on the "..." button on the Storybook you'd like to see the Analytics for, and select "Analytics" from the menu that appears.

 Step One: